 That's why we are bringing you the "Word on the Street" about the Buccaneers every week during the 2011 season.
 Every Friday, we'll recap some of the national coverage about your Bucs that you may have missed, and provide you with the links so you can check it out yourself.

-This week, our five Word on the Streets links include a breakdown of Josh Freeman's fourth-quarter magic complete with input from an anonymous NFL scout, as well as an interesting perspective on the team from a displaced fan.
+This week, the Buccaneers trip across the pond has led to an international version of the Word on the Streets, with a mix of links from the United States and the U.K. Among those are a London article on the possibility of the city getting its own NFL team, plus a video on ESPN.com breaking down win probabilities based on certain statistical milestones on Sunday.
 You may, of course, have already read about some of these topics, but this is a chance to get another perspective and find out how the Buccaneers are viewed in communities other than our own.

 So, without further ado, the Word on the Streets: